pradyunsg/sphinx-basic-ng/docs/usage/components/related-pages.md

-# Related pages
+# Related Pages

 Sphinx provides "next page" and "previous page" information, when rendering a page.
 This information is useful for documentation which has some sort of flow, as well as providing more navigational capabilities to the reader.

 ## Usage